nhibernate/NHibernate.Spatial/README.md

 # NHibernate.Spatial [![Build status](https://github.com/nhibernate/NHibernate.Spatial/actions/workflows/ci.yml/badge.svg)](https://github.com/nhibernate/NHibernate.Spatial/actions/workflows/ci.yml)

-This is a fork of the final commit to NHibernate.Spatial at [NHibernate Contrib][NHContrib] site made in december 2011.
-The code has been updated to compile with the latest NTS, GeoAPI and NHibernate binaries.
+NHibernate.Spatial is a library of spatial extensions for NHibernate, and allows you to connect NHibernate to a spatially-enabled database and manipulate geometries in .NET code using NetTopologySuite, providing you with a fully integrated GIS programming experience.

 ## NuGet Packages